Forecasting Mortality Rates: A Stochastic PCA-GEE Model

 Keywords: Mortality forecasting, Longitudinal analysis, Generalized estimating equations, Principal component analysis, Random walks with drift.

-For more details, refer to the related paper: Forecasting Mortality Rates: Unveiling Patterns with a PCA-GEE Approach:
+For more details, refer to the related paper: Forecasting Mortality Rates: A Stochastic PCA-GEE Model:

 https://ssrn.com/abstract=4806376